websemantics/pyrocms-requests/README.md

 ```
 > Updated : 31 March 2016

-Get involved in submitting and building new Pyrocms projects, modules and addons ideas to be built by a community of awesome PHP developers creating open source software.
+Get involved in submitting and building new PyroCMS projects, modules and addons ideas to be built by a community of awesome PHP developers creating open source software.

 All requests are going to be maintained in the issues tracker of this repository.